Aliza

 Notable People Named Aliza

-Aliza Nisenbaum is a renowned New York-based painter known for her vibrant portraits of Mexican and Central American immigrants, and she also serves as a professor at Columbia University's School of the Arts.
+Aliza Nisenbaum is a Mexican painter in New York, celebrated for her vibrant portraits of Mexican and Central American immigrants and her role as a professor at Columbia University.

-Aliza Lavie is an Israeli academic, politician, author, and social activist known for her work on gender issues and multiculturalism in Judaism and Israeli society.
+Aliza Lavie is an Israeli author and former Knesset member known for her advocacy on gender and multicultural issues.

-Aliza Bloch is an influential Israeli educator and politician who made history as the first female mayor of Beit Shemesh and was recognized as one of the world's 50 most influential Jews.
+Geulah Aliza Bloch is an Israeli teacher and politician who became the first female mayor of Beit Shemesh in 2018 and was later honored as one of the world's 50 most influential Jews in 2019.

-Aliza Vellani is a Canadian actress known for her roles in popular TV series such as Sweet Tooth, Little Mosque on the Prairie, iZombie, and The X-Files.
+Aliza Vellani is a Canadian actress best known for her role as Rani Singh in the Netflix series Sweet Tooth.

 Isha Chatterjee